Breema Bodywork Careers and Education

 If you plan to practice Breema bodywork in a state that requires licensing of massage and bodywork practitioners, you may need a certification from the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 The NCBTMB credential requires at least 500 hours of training as well as passing a standardized exam.
 Learn more about massage therapy and bodywork certification and licensing.

 Although Breema bodywork is one of the lesser-known healing arts, career opportunities are generally very good in the field of massage therapy.
-The Bureau of Labor Statistics projects a 19 percent growth rate for massage therapy jobs between 2008 and 2018, as more and more people learn about the benefits of hands-on healing methods.
+The U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook projects a 23 percent growth rate for massage therapy jobs through 2022, as more and more people learn about the benefits of hands-on healing methods.

 Earnings vary greatly in the bodywork field.
 Practitioners of Breema bodywork generally charge individual patients between $40 and $100 a session; rates are usually lower for group classes.
 With most massage therapists working 15 to 30 hours per week, those numbers can quickly add up.
-The average salary for massage therapists is about $40,000, but those in the top ten percent earn $68,670 on average.
+According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, the median national annual salary for massage therapists is $35,970.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is a Breema Career Right for You?